valentinesamuel/valentinesamuel/README.md

 #### I am a Front-End Enginner
 A self-taught front-end developer looking for the opportunity to intern at any firm in order to contribute to the work environment and deliver great results

-Skills: HTML / CSS /  SASS / JavaScript / Angular / Git / UI Design / Command Line
+Skills: HTML / CSS /  SASS / JavaScript / Angular / Git / UI Design / Command Line / Flutter

 - 🔭 I’m currently working on Ghanzu.netlify.app
 - 🌱 I’m currently learning Angular